layer3switch/metrilyx-2.0/docs/UserGuide.md

 - curl http://localhost/api/graphmaps/<graphmap_id>?export=true

 ## Event Annotations
-Event annotations to mark points on the graph where interesting events have happened.
+Event annotations are used to mark points on the graph where interesting events have happened.
 Events contain a type, tags, message and any arbitrary user data represented as JSON.
 Here is a sample of the complete structure of an event:

 ### Event Structure